openstack-archive/instack-undercloud/docker/README.md

             --volume /storage/docker/lib/instack-virt-environment:/var/lib/libvirt/images \
             slagle/instack-virt

-1. Look up the IP address of the container
+1. Open a new termainl and look up the IP address of the container

         # Run these commands as root
         docker inspect instack-virt-environment | grep IPAddress

 1. ssh as stack to the container's IP address.
 The initial stack password is also stack.

-1. Start the instack vm
+1. Once ssh'd into the container, start the instack vm

         virsh start instack

-   The IP address of the instack vm will be 192.168.122.100.  ssh as the stack user (initial password is stack) to the vm.
+   The IP address of the instack vm will be 192.168.122.100.  ssh as the stack user (initial password is stack) to the instack vm.
 It may take a minute or 2 for it to come up.

         ssh stack@192.168.122.100

-1. You must wait for the run of os-collect-config to complete.
+1. Once ssh'd to the instack vm, you must wait for the run of os-collect-config to complete.
 It should complete in < 5 minutes.
 Use the following command to check for completion.

         sudo journalctl -u os-collect-config --full -f | grep "Completed phase migration"